aajonusnet/aajonusnet/md/QNA/Q&A Of August 28, 2010.md

 Q: I don't, but can I pass on my question back to Rosalind who had a question about casein?
 Okay, so why don't you go ahead and ask your question.

 Q: Well, you talk a lot about dairy.
-There's a lot of people that have intolerance and are allergies.
+There's a lot of people that have intolerance and have allergies.
 I was tested a few years back and it was severe in the casein.
 And I don't drink milk, so I waited another year and was tested again and it was still severe in it.

 A: Anytime you have an allergy test for anything, they've taken a processed protein to do that.
 So if you're eating pasteurized dairy, if you're eating homogenized dairy, you're going to have a casein problem.
 Maybe even a lactate problem.
 But if you're drinking raw milk, you won't have that problem except if you're drinking it cold.